vishaltak/gitlab-development-kit/doc/migrate_to_asdf.md

 ## Uninstall Node.js dependency manager

-Uninstall your Node.js dependency manager to let `asdf` manage Node.js dependences for GDK and other Node.js projects.
+Uninstall your Node.js dependency manager to let `asdf` manage Node.js dependencies for GDK and other Node.js projects.

 If you're unsure which Node dependency manager you are using, run `which node` at the command line.